OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:19

-And ordering the crowds to sit down on the grass, He took the five loaves and the two fish,
-and looking up toward heaven, He blessed the food,
-and breaking the loaves He gave them to the disciples, and the disciples gave them to the crowds.
+He directed the people to sit down on the grass.
+Taking the five loaves and the two fish, He looked up to heaven, gave thanks, and broke the loaves.
+Then He gave them to the disciples, and the disciples gave them to the people.

 ## Matthew 14:20

-And they all ate and were satisfied,
-and they picked up what was left over of the broken pieces: twelve full baskets.
+They all ate and were satisfied, and the disciples picked up twelve baskets full of broken pieces that were left over.

 ## Matthew 14:21

-There were about five thousand men who ate, besides women and children.
+The number of those who ate was about five thousand men, besides women and children.

 ---

 ## Matthew 14:22

-Immediately afterward He compelled the disciples to get into the boat
-and go ahead of Him to the other side, while He sent the crowds away.
+Immediately Jesus made the disciples get into the boat and go on ahead of Him to the other side, while He dismissed the crowd.

 ## Matthew 14:23

-After He had sent the crowds away, He went up on the mountain by Himself to pray;
-and when it was evening, He was there alone.
+After He had dismissed them, He went up on the mountainside by Himself to pray.
+When evening came, He was there alone,

 ## Matthew 14:24

-But the boat was already a long distance from the land,
-battered by the waves; for the wind was contrary.
+but the boat was already a considerable distance from land, battered by the waves because the wind was against it.

 ## Matthew 14:25

-And in the fourth watch of the night He came to them, walking on the sea.
+In the fourth watch of the night, Jesus went out to them, walking on the sea.

 ## Matthew 14:26

-When the disciples saw Him walking on the sea, they were terrified, and said,
-“It is a ghost!”
-And they cried out in fear.
+When the disciples saw Him walking on the sea, they were terrified, and said, “It is a ghost!” and cried out in fear.

 ## Matthew 14:27

-But immediately Jesus spoke to them, saying,
-“Take courage, it is I; do not be afraid.”
+But immediately Jesus spoke to them, saying, “Take courage!
+It is I; do not be afraid.”

 ## Matthew 14:28

-Peter responded and said to Him,
-“Lord, if it is You, command me to come to You on the water.”
+Peter replied to Him, “Lord, if it is You, command me to come to You on the water.”

 ## Matthew 14:29

-And He said, “Come!”
-And Peter got out of the boat and walked on the water, and came toward Jesus.
+And He said, “Come.”
+Then Peter got down out of the boat, walked on the water, and came toward Jesus.

 ## Matthew 14:30

-But seeing the wind, he became frightened, and when he began to sink,
-he cried out, saying, “Lord, save me!”
+But when he saw the wind, he was afraid and, beginning to sink, cried out, “Lord, save me!”

 ## Matthew 14:31

-Immediately Jesus reached out with His hand and took hold of him, and said to him,
-“You of little faith, why did you doubt?”
+Immediately Jesus reached out His hand and caught him.
+“You of little faith,” He said, “why did you doubt?”

 ## Matthew 14:32

-When they got into the boat, the wind stopped.
+When they climbed into the boat, the wind died down.

 ## Matthew 14:33

-And those who were in the boat worshipped Him, saying,
+Then those who were in the boat worshipped Him, saying, “Truly you are the Son of God.”
-“You are truly God’s Son!”

 ---

 ## Matthew 14:34

-When they had crossed over, they came to land at Gennesaret.
+When they had crossed over, they landed at Gennesaret.

 ## Matthew 14:35

-And when the men of that place recognised Him,
-they sent word into all that surrounding region and brought to Him all who were sick;
+And when the men of that place recognised Him, they sent word to all the surrounding region and brought to Him all who were sick;

 ## Matthew 14:36

-and they pleaded with Him that they might just touch the border of His cloak;
-and all who touched it were cured.
+and they begged Him to let the sick just touch the edge of His cloak, and all who touched it were healed.